-- 110. There are no long distance cycleways, bridleways or footpaths in the study area.
+- 113. There are no long distance cycleways, bridleways or footpaths in the study area.
 Viewpoints 3, 4, 6 and 7 are all located on the local public right of way network between 600m and 1.25km from the site, where receptor sensitivity is high/ medium.
-At greater distances from the site, the built development would often be viewed from the valley sides, as illustrated by Viewpoints 6 and 7, where the development would regularly be seen as part of wide views, where other agricultural buildings are visible, with each partially screened from view by mature vegetation.
-However, from some routes closer to the site, such as is illustrated by Viewpoint 3, views from the footpath are from a lower elevation in the valley floor.
+At greater distances from the site, the steel portal frame building would often be viewed from the valley sides, as illustrated by Viewpoints 6 and 7, where the development would regularly be seen as part of wide views, where other agricultural buildings are visible, with each partially screened from view by mature vegetation.
+The photographs from these viewpoints between 2018 and 2021 also show the progressive growth of vegetation local to the proposal, as well as the change in colour of the building, both of which have progressively assimilated the building within the locality.
+However, from some routes closer to the site, such as is illustrated by Viewpoint 3, views from the footpath are from a lower elevation on the valley floor.
 In these cases, vegetation can play a much stronger role in screening the development, allowing only very partial and short-lived visibility of the building.
-This effect would be even more heightened once the proposed woodland planting is established, as indicated by the photomontage for Viewpoint 3 where the impact on walkers would reduce from moderate/minor to minor in summer months and from moderate in winter months to moderate/minor. - 111.
-Users of public rights of way proximate to the site to the north and east would see little to no change to their views as a result of the built development due to the screening effects of the haulage yard and other parts of the Penrhos Farm complex.
+This effect would be even more heightened once the proposed woodland planting is established, as indicated by the photomontage for Viewpoint 3, where particularly in winter months, the magnitude of change in the view would reduce down to negligible levels so that the impact on walkers would reduce from moderate/minor to minor. - 114.
+Users of public rights of way proximate to the site to the north and east would see little to no change to their views as a result of the steel portal frame building due to the screening effects from the haulage yard and other parts of the Penrhos Farm complex.